-Insu ıred Unde Underlying
+2010B 2010B

-2010A 2010B 2010A 2010B
+A- not rated

-Fitch A- A- not rated not rated
+not rated A2

-Moody's not rated not rated A2 A2
+not rated not rated

-Standard & Poor's not rated not rated not rated not rated
+A- not rated

-Build America Bonds
+Build America Bonds:

 In February 2009, as part of the American Recovery and Reinvestment Act of 2009 ("ARRA"), Congress added Section 54AA to the Internal Revenue Code of 1986, as amended (the "Code"), which permits states and certain local governments to issue two types of bonds as taxable governmental bonds with federal subsidies for a portion of the borrowing costs referred to as "Build America Bonds."
 For the purposes of the Resolution, "Build America Bonds" means bonds issued under Section 54AA of the Code, the interest on which is not exempt from federal income taxation, with respect to which the City elects to receive Federal Subsidy Payments (as such term is hereinafter defined) from the United States Treasury in an amount equal to thirty-five percent (35%) of the interest paid on such bonds pursuant to Section 54AA(g) of the Code.